Scott Hilton (politician)

-Scott Hilton is a real estate investment firm executive and politician representing the 48th District in the Georgia House of Representatives.
+Scott Hilton is a politician representing the 48th District in the Georgia House of Representatives.
 He serves constituents in Peachtree Corners, Johns Creek, and Roswell.
 At the Capitol, Hilton is the vice chair of the House Education Committee where he has sponsored and passed legislation on education, social media protections for minors, and support for disabled Georgians.
-Hilton is also vice chair of the House Creative Arts and Entertainment Committeewhere he has passed legislation on film tax credits.
+Hilton is also vice chair of the House Creative Arts and Entertainment Committee where he has passed legislation on film tax credits.

 Education and career

 Hilton earned a bachelor's degree with honors in finance and international business with a minor in psychology from Georgetown University in 2002.
 Hilton earned a one-year accelerated MBA from Emory University in 2006.

 From 2006 to 2016, Hilton was a senior vice president at Bank of America Merrill Lynch.
 In 2016, Hilton became the senior vice president of commercial banking at SunTrust Banks, which is now Truist Financial.

 Hilton was Senior Vice President of Commercial Banking at SouthState Bank from March 2021 to Jan 2024.
 He is currently the Managing Director of High Peak Capital.